Isocyanide: Reactions

 This reaction is used to destroy odorous isocyanide mixtures.
 Some isocyanides can polymerize in the presence of Lewis and Bronsted acids.

 Isocyanides participate in many multicomponent reactions of interest in organic synthesis, two of which are: the Ugi reaction and the Passerini reaction.

 Isocyanides also participate in cycloaddition reactions, such as the [4+1] cycloaddition with tetrazines.
 Depending on the degree of substitution of the isocyanide, this reaction converts isocyanides into carbonyls or gives stable cycloadducts.

 They also undergo insertion into the C–Cl bonds of acyl chlorides in the Nef isocyanide reaction, a process that is believed to be concerted and illustrates their carbene character.

 Chlorination of isocyanides gives isocyanide dichlorides.
+This is traditionally done using chlorine gas, though newer methods have shown thionyl chloride and iodobenzene dichloride as capable chlorinating agents for this reaction.
+Analogous reactions occur with bromine and iodine.
+Likewise, isocyanides reacts with selenium metal at elevated temperatures (~60 °C) to give isoselenocyanates.

 Much like nitriles, isocyanides are electron-withdrawing and easily deprotonate at the α position.
-For example, benzyl isocyanide has a pK_{a} of 27.4 and benzyl cyanide has a pK_{a} of 21.9, but toluene has a pK_{a} in the 40s.
+For example, benzyl isocyanide has a pK_{a} in DMSO of 27.4 and benzyl cyanide has a pK_{a} of 21.9, but toluene has a pK_{a} in the 40s.
 In the gas phase, CH3NC is 1.8 kcal/mol less acidic than CH3CN.